Key user groups

 Centrally organized dissemination activities

-Many of the dissemination activities are co-ordinated by the Cochrane Communications and External Affairs Department (CEAD) and the Cochrane Editorial Unit, often in partnership with Cochrane's publisher, John Wiley & Sons Ltd.
+Many of the dissemination activities are co-ordinated by the Cochrane Knowledge Translation Department and the Cochrane Editorial Unit, often in partnership with Cochrane's publisher, John Wiley & Sons Ltd.

 There are a range of formal Cochrane dissemination channels, such as: